 Head Lice Life Cycle

 Head lice are only transferred by direct human contact, they are NOT DANGEROUS, do not carry diseases and are not a sign of poor hygiene.
 This contact can come from hugs and close play; unlikely but possibly from sharing hair ties, brushes and caps.
 Head lice crawl exceptionally fast and have a firm grip on the hair once in contact, the transfer can happen in an instant.
-It only takes one louse to start the head lice life cycle.

 Once head lice are in the hair they will start feeding immediately and the female louse will begin to lay eggs or as many of us call them - nits.
 The female louse can lay anywhere between 50 and 150 nits which are generally laid about one centimeter from the scalp, commonly behind the ears and the back of the neck.